 These abilities are aspects of Emotional Intelligence (EQ) and Social Emotional Learning (SEL).
 When it comes to children, I believe there are some big misconceptions about self-soothing and regulating emotions which are causing our society great dysregulation and devastating negative consequences, like domestic violence, crime, child abuse and neglect, epidemic levels of drug abuse, bullying, and suicide.

 For one, children under the age of three cannot emotionally self-regulate as the development of brain functions that even allow for this ability do not come online until age three.
 Secondly, the ability to self-regulate is actually first developed through the process of co-regulation, especially from conception to age seven.
-Co-regulation means having the consistent and dependable presence of a caregiver who can self-regulate and is safe, nurturing, and responsive, especially at times of stress.
+Co-regulation means having the consistent and dependable presence of a caregiver who can self-regulate and is safe, nurturing, and responsive, especially in times of stress.
 Thus to learn to self-soothe and self-regulate, we need someone to reliably soothe us during our most critical, sensitive, and distressing times of development.
-Sadly, many caregivers don’t have the skills themselves to emotionally self-regulate so they react negatively at the child who has less ability to process and cope.
-A third misconception occurs most often when kids appear to be self-regulating and controlling themselves, yet what is likely happening is that they have learned to shut down connection to their own feelings and needs and are complying out of fear of upsetting caregivers or others.
+Sadly, many caregivers don’t have the skills themselves to emotionally self-regulate so they react negatively to the child who has less ability to process and cope.
+A third misconception occurs most often when kids appear to be self-regulating and controlling themselves, yet what is likely happening is that they have learned to shut down connection to their own emotions and needs and are complying out of fear of upsetting caregivers or others.

 Needing someone is normal and expected based on our biology.
 Human beings are wired to be in relationship and connect.
 As humans, we function better when we are surrounded by others who are calm and nurturing.
-This is why family, communities and committed partnerships that are consistently safe, loving and trusting are huge resiliency factors and cultivate optimal growth and wellbeing.
+This is why family, communities and committed partnerships that are consistently safe, loving and trusting are huge resiliency factors and cultivate optimal growth and well-being.
 Realistically, life will always have stressors and filled with big conflicting emotions so it is advantageous to have reliable safeguards.

 Even when the presence of a safe, trusting relationship is established and secure, and one can self-regulate well, any new variable or stressful event out of one’s window of tolerance would still require the presence of another to help calm our central nervous system, regardless of age and ability.
 Children are constantly being exposed to new experiences and information so they need this reliable presence in order to integrate the experiences and information into their mind and being.
 Considering the alarming rate at which information is streaming at us and how fast technology is advancing, the risk of being pushed out of our windows of tolerance and not getting our vital needs met is extremely high and constant.